JackySun9/stable-diffusion-3.5-medium/README.md

-# Stable Diffusion Image Generator
+# Stable Diffusion 3.5 Medium Interface

-A local API server and client for generating images using Stable Diffusion v3.5.

-## Features

-- REST API server for image generation
-- Simple Python client
-- Support for macOS with MPS acceleration (Apple Silicon)
-- Automatic device detection (CUDA, MPS, CPU)
-- Configurable image generation parameters
+This directory contains code to run and interact with the Stable Diffusion 3.5 Medium model using various interfaces.

 ## Requirements